-For students entering the graduate program without an undergraduate or prior graduate degree in geography, it will be necessary to evaluate your prior coursework, and you will most likely need to take additional preparatory coursework in geography.
+For students entering the graduate program without an undergraduate or prior graduate degree in geography, it will be necessary to have your prior coursework evaluated, and you will most likely need to take additional preparatory coursework in geography.
 This preparatory work must be agreed upon early in your program in consultation with your Major Professor and Graduate Advisor.
-A form for this purpose appears in the Appendices of this guide (Preparation for Geography Graduate Studies for Students without a Geography Undergraduate Degree).
+A list of pre-approved courses preparatory courses and a form for this purpose appears in Appendix D of this guide (Preparation for Geography Graduate Studies for Students without a Geography Undergraduate Degree).
 Students wishing to enter the GGG from other graduate programs on campus should contact a Graduate Advisor.